Itama 54Comeback of a legend

 The classic cockpit is complemented by a table, which is also available in an extendable version on request.
 The real innovation is in the second cockpit, which is located directly behind the windscreen and offers guests a space protected from the wind during the journey.
 A large bar unit with sink is located on the port side, which Itama can equip with a refrigerator, ice maker and cooker on request.
 An electrically retractable bimini provides shade at sea and at anchor or protects against approaching showers.
 In front of the bar, the owner or captain sits on a comfortable double seat at the helm, which features integrated cup holders and a storage compartment.
 The navigation system is operated via two 12-inch Simrad multifunction displays, which grow to 16 inches in the optional version.

 The windscreen, another characteristic Itama feature, has a more modern design: continuous glass conceals the steel frame, giving the yacht a lighter look.
 A companionway with six steps leads to the lower deck, which welcomes owners and guests with a galley, TV lounge, two cabins and two bathrooms.
 Amidships on the port side, a kitchenette with sink, induction hob and a refrigerator at full saloon height welcomes guests.
-The equipment can optionally be completed with an oven and a dishwasher.
+An oven and dishwasher can optionally be added to complete the equipment.
 An adjoining dinette is suitable for small meals, while hull windows provide natural light.
 A guest cabin is located to starboard, also amidships, and is available in two configurations: with a double bed (standard) or bunk beds.
 A private bathroom is always installed, which also serves day guests thanks to a second door to the corridor.
 The owner's suite with a central king-size bed occupies the foredeck.
 A multitude of storage compartments and two wardrobes keep things organised here, while the owner's private bathroom is located to starboard.
 In continuity with the exterior design, the interior is simple and functional, yet radiates warmth and elegance.

 In the basic version, two MAN i6 engines, each with 537 kilowatts of power, accelerate the glider, which displaces just under 20 tonnes, up to 33 knots.
 Owners who want more can order the almost 200 kilowatt more powerful drive package for a top speed of 38 knots.
 The tank capacity of 2,500 litres is sufficient for a range of 280 nautical miles at 28 knots - there is no better way to get from Mallorca to Saint-Tropez in ten hours.
 However, those who opt for an Itama do not do so for practical reasons.
 Like Riva, the Italian brand is one of the icons of boat building.
-The second-hand market for these powerful weekenders is proof of this.
+This is also proven by the second-hand market for these powerful weekenders.
 It is extremely rare for an example to enrich the portfolios of brokers and then be sold immediately.
 The brand new Itama 54 fits seamlessly into the coveted portfolio, but can be ordered immediately.
 Starting price: 1.3 million euros.

 Length over all: 16,44 m